ScrimmyFS/Bake-n-brew/readme.md

 WHEN the "Clear Ingredient" button is clicked,\
 THEN the ingredient list is cleared.\
 WHEN I click submit,\
-THEN recipe cards are generated from the ingredient list, with a beer to accompany them.\
+THEN recipe cards are generated from the ingredient list, with a beer to accompany them.\ (please note the beer API has shut down, currently considering a substitution)
 WHEN I click on the recipe I choose,\
 THEN I am taken to a new tab that gives me the recipe.\
 WHEN the "Clear" button is clicked,\